 This metal is widely used in spring manufacturing, including in its alloyed forms.
 By itself, aluminium is malleable and not as strong as other materials – by adding other metals and putting it through specific treatments, aluminium can achieve the necessary properties.
 Cold working aluminium can increase its hardness, meaning it needs annealing.

 Aluminium is a lightweight metal (2.7g/cm3, which is around a third of the weight of steel) and resistant to corrosion, so it’s often used in industries where this is a concern, like aerospace, marine and rail.
+Its lightweight nature contributes significantly to sustainability in these sectors by reducing the overall energy consumption of vehicles and structures.
 Aluminium also reflects radiant energy and is non-magnetic, and its melting point is 660.32oC.
 This metal is also non-toxic and doesn’t splinter.

 At high temperatures, aluminium alloys tend to lose some of their strength, although they are good for electrical applications, since they have high electrical conductivity.
 Popular alloys include the addition of magnesium and manganese (which adds strength and allows for malleability) and magnesium and silicon (which produces strong but lightweight parts).